CleverCloud/clever-components/docs/adr/adr-0015-introducing-a-custom-wds-plugin-based-on-esbuild.md

 ## The problem

-Because of those changes, the number of files loaded by the prebuilt Storybook in dev move increased a lot.
+Because of those changes, the number of files loaded by the prebuilt Storybook in dev mode increased a lot.
 By a lot, I mean more than 620 files total (HTML, CSS, JS modules, images...) to display a story.
 This is because by default, Web Dev Server doesn't bundle anything.
 It will rely on your browser's ability to load ES modules as the `import` statements are discovered in the code.